AndrasKovacs/normalization-bench/README.md

 #### Results

 GHC CBV is call-by-value, GHC CBN is call-by-need, all other columns are call-by-value.
+Times are in milliseconds and are averages of 20 runs.

 |   | GHC CBV | GHC CBN | nodejs | Scala | F#  |
 |:--|:--------|:-------|:------|:----|:------|